cjheppell/chrisheppell.co.uk/content/blog/installing-arch/index.md

 ### Forgetting to mark the root device as bootable

-The first issue I had was forgetting to makr the root device as bootable.
+The first issue I had was forgetting to mark the root device as bootable.
 Formatting via `fdisk` went fine by following the [Arch Linux install instructions](https://wiki.archlinux.org/index.php/installation_guide).
 I expected to run into issues given that my laptop doesn't have EFI, but uses old-school
 BIOS.
 This never happened, and configuring for MBR worked just fine.